voidvxvt/purplestorm-TTPs/README.md

 ### Port Forwarding

-if your port forward doesn't work but you're certain it should, did you check the host firewall? :)
+if your port forward doesn't work but you're certain it should: did you check the host firewall? :)

 #### Local Port Forward

+##### SSH

 ```shell
 ssh -L LHOST_IF_ADDR:LPORT:RHOST_IP:RPORT root@10.13.37.16 -i root.key -fN
 ```